Back to blog

 4. Check that the stolen letters create a word in its own right, and that it is spelled correctly.

-5. Then, reread the clue to check that the completed word fits.
+5. Reread the clue to check that the completed word fits.

 Find the calculation